-Senior Lecturer in Political Science at the Faculty of Social Sciences, University of Helsinki, and researcher and WP leader on Populism and Democracy at the Academy of Finland funded research consortium on Mainstreaming Populism in the 21st Century (MAPO).
-Besides coordinating teaching of populism and supervising a number of PhD students and postdocs, engaging in the analysis of populism through media and presentations in Finland and abroad, in the recent year I have given four keynote lectures on populism in conferences Moscow, Melbourne and Istanbul and the City Talk series in Victoria.
+Besides coordinating teaching of populism and supervising a number of PhD students and postdocs, engaging in the analysis of populism through media and presentations in Finland and abroad, in the recent year I have given keynote lectures on populism in conferences Moscow, Melbourne and Istanbul and the City Talk series in Victoria, as well as in several universities.

 In 2017-18 I have also published on a range of topics I have been researching over the past years: illiberalism and Janus-faced populism in Hungary, on the emergence of the Finns Party in Finland, discourse analytical method of rhetorical-performative analysis, political meaning making through urban streetscapes politics of street naming from a discursive perspective, the rewriting of the nation through populism in Budapest, the practicing of Europe by Hungarian left-wing intellectuals Georg Lukács and Ágnes Heller, and on my on-going action research to participation, people-making and emancipation in planning and co-governing a multifunction public building a North Helsinki suburb Maunula, as well as in our open access edited and peer-reviewed volume Populism on the Loose, reconceptualising cultural populism through the Helsinki Guggenheim museum plans.